How Is Ambient Red Light Different From Red Light Therapy

 Red Light Therapy

-Red light wavelengths shine directly upon your skin, penetrating to the cells below.
+Specific red light wavelengths shine directly upon your skin, penetrating to the cells below.
 Your mitochondria (the “powerhouses” of your cells) are stimulated, triggering the production of adenosine triphosphate (ATP).
 ATP is an organic compound responsible for biochemical energy transfer.

 ATP is delivered to your tissues and organs, elevating the energy level within your cells.
 Greater cellular energy elicits higher oxygen levels, reduces inflammation, boosts your immune system, and improves your circulation.
+Increased cellular energy activates the production of fibroblasts (connective tissue cells that create collagen and elastin).
+Red light therapy elevates your body’s natural healing powers to their optimal level.

 Red Ambient Light

-With today’s predominantly indoor lifestyle, the lack of exposure to natural light creates a deficiency in your body that no vitamin supplement can fully remedy.
-An overabundance of blue and fluorescent light is unnatural to the human body and can cause you to experience lethargy, malaise, and sleep problems.
+The word “ambient” means surrounding.
+Ambient light is diffused uniformly throughout an environment.
+Ambient red light is not shined directly at you; rather, it immerses the room in red light.
+With today’s predominantly indoor lifestyle, the lack of exposure to natural light creates a deficiency.
+An overabundance of blue and fluorescent light is unnatural and can cause you to experience lethargy and sleep problems.

+Ambient red light has a soothing and calming effect on your body and mind.
+It is an excellent substitute for natural light and can ease the symptoms of sunlight deficiency.
 Ambient red light does not, however, penetrate or activate your body at its cellular level as red light therapy does.
-It promotes general wellness and healthy biorhythmic patterns, but it does not have the deep healing powers of red light therapy.
+It promotes general wellness, but it does not have the deep healing powers of targeted therapy from the best red light therapy panels.

 Red Light, Blue Light, and Natural Body Rhythms

-Blue light is shorter in wavelength than red light and acts as a stimulant rather than a calming agent.
-Due to the growing use of cell phones, computers, television, and other electronics, blue light exposure has increased exponentially in recent years.
+Blue light is shorter in wavelength than red light and acts as a stimulant.
+Due to the growing use of electronics, blue light exposure has increased exponentially.
+Blue light before bed signals your brain to stay awake, disturbing your natural circadian rhythm.
+Melatonin production is suppressed and sleep patterns are interrupted.

 In addition to promoting a healthy circadian rhythm and treating insomnia and other sleep disorders, ambient red light can relieve sleep inertia, that groggy feeling that makes it difficult to wake from sleep.